 I like to add a bit of vegan butter to the pan before adding the batter.
 This is not necessary if the pan is nonstick, but I still add it for the buttery flavor.

-Add about 1/3 cup of batter a few inches apart from each other.
-Try not to squeeze too many pancakes into the pan so that you can easily flip them after 3-4 minutes.
+Add scoops of batter a few inches apart from each other.
+Try not to squeeze too many pancakes into the pan so that you can easily flip them.

 You’ll know it’s time to flip them when you see several bubbles pop at the surface.
-Flip them just once if possible to keep them fluffy.
-I usually take a peak on the bottom before taking them out of the pan.
+Flip them just once, if possible, to keep them fluffy.
+I usually take a peek at the bottom before taking them out of the pan.

 Serve the pancakes with your favorite toppings such as vegan butter, chopped nuts, dairy-free whipped topping, and maple syrup.

-Hint: You can place the pancakes in a covered dish or the microwave to keep them warm until everyone is ready to enjoy them.
+Hint: You can place them in a covered dish or the microwave to keep them warm until everyone is ready to enjoy them.

 Helpful Tips

-- The consistency of the batter can vary depending on how moist the sweet potatoes were.
+• The consistency of the batter can vary depending on how moist the sweet potatoes are.
 If it sits on top of the spoon in a big heap, add a little more plant milk.
 If the batter is quickly running off the spoon, add more flour.
 We want it to be thick enough to slowly spill over the spoon.

-- I like to heat the pan at a lower temperature than usual for pancakes to allow some extra time for the sweet potatoes to cook on the insides.
+• I like to heat the pan at a lower temperature than usual for pancakes to allow some extra time for the sweet potatoes to cook on the inside.

 Variation Ideas